Do Your Mud Flaps Meet State Requirements?

 Drivers in Utah should only install mud flaps if their fender has been physically altered in any manner, and states like Montana and Louisiana require drivers to install both fenders and mud flaps.
 In Washington state, trucks more than 40 years old and those classified as collectors’ items do not need mud flaps.
 Before designing your personalized mud flaps, be sure to look up the laws in your state.

 Learn About Our Wide Range of Customizable Mud Flaps

 The laws regarding mud flaps can be confusing, but here at Wilco Extrusion, we can help you create custom truck mud flaps that meet your state’s legal requirements and express your personality.
 We strive to create personalized mud flaps that protect your truck from debris, and we can incorporate virtually any text, picture, or business logo of your choosing into your custom design.
-Visit our website today to learn more about our wide range of custom truck mud flaps.
+Contact us today to learn more about our wide range of custom truck mud flaps.